Captain Hero Shushes the Silencer!

 Ah, another Samm Schwartz story!
 And no wonder: born on October 15, 1920, Mr. S would be ninety-seven today.

-Love in Broom“, scripted by George Gladic and inked by Vincent DeCarlo, saw print in Jughead no. 116 (Jan.
+Love in Broom“, scripted by George Gladir and inked by Vincent DeCarlo, saw print in Jughead no. 116 (Jan.
 1965, Archie).
 That amorous witch would return in Jughead no. 123‘s ‘Switch Witch‘.
 In the Archie universe, that’s *almost* continuity!

 Since Jughead no. 116 had a strictly non-oddball cover by Harry Lucey, here’s a more thematically fitting one from local chouchou Bob White.
 This is Archie no. 126 (Apr.
 1962, Archie).